nomad-software/nomad.uk.net/markdown/articles/objective-c-a-language-from-another-galaxy.md

 <time>Posted on 9th July 2013 by [Gary Willoughby](/pages/about.html)</time>

 Over the last few weeks i’ve been learning [Objective-C](https://en.wikipedia.org/wiki/Objective-C), [Apple’s](https://en.wikipedia.org/wiki/Apple_Inc.) flagship programming language, preferred for all [Mac OS](https://en.wikipedia.org/wiki/Macintosh_operating_systems) and [iOS](https://en.wikipedia.org/wiki/IOS) development.
-Wanting to create my own iPhone and iPad apps, i wanted to learn Objective-C and of course after doing a great deal of programming using C type languages I thought it would be quite easy to learn and program using it, …how wrong i was!
+Wanting to create my own iPhone and iPad apps, I wanted to learn Objective-C and of course after doing a great deal of programming using C type languages I thought it would be quite easy to learn and program using it, …how wrong I was!

 ## A galaxy far, far away